-There are mainly two ways to allocate resource: one is to take advantage of the existing precedence relation between activity pairs in the original network, and the other is to make use of the generated additional constraints between the activity pairs without precedence relation.
-Most of the resource flow network algorithms are sorted by the order of the activities and adopt a sequential allocation method to deliver the resource capacity units to the successor activities, activity-by-activity or one-to-many.
+There are primarily two methods to allocate resources: taking advantage of the existing precedence relations between activity pairs in the original network and using the generated additional constraints between the activity pairs without precedence relations.
+Most resource flow network algorithms are sorted by activity order and adopt a sequential allocation method to deliver the resource capacity units to the successor activities, activity by activity or one to many.

-However, there are some problems in these allocation algorithms.
-First, some algorithms adopt a mixed allocation method between the pairs of activities rather than differentiate between activity pairs with precedence relation and activity pairs without precedence relation while allocating the resource, which will generate more additional constraints between activity pairs without precedence relation and cannot take advantage of precedence relation in delivering resources, consequently increasing the interdependencies of the activities and lowering the robustness of the schedule.
+However, some problems occur with these allocation algorithms.
+First, some algorithms adopt a mixed allocation method between activity pairs rather than differentiate between activity pairs with and without precedence relations while allocating resources.
+This method generates more constraints between activity pairs without precedence relations and cannot take advantage of precedence relations in delivering resources.
+Consequently, this method increases activity interdependencies and lowers schedule robustness.

-Second, some algorithms do consider the precedence relation but have ineffective solution to enhance resource allocation capability by using the precedence relation.
-Most of the activity pairs with precedence relation have unsaturated resources in allocation, so that more resource capacity units will be allocated to activity pairs without precedence relation and more additional constraints will be generated in the schedule.
+Second, some algorithms consider precedence relations but have ineffective solutions to enhance the resource allocation capability.
+Most activity pairs with precedence relations have unsaturated resources allocated so that more resource capacity units are allocated to activity pairs without precedence relations, and more constraints are generated in the schedule.

-In this paper, we propose a heuristic resource allocation algorithm of maximizing the use of precedence relation (MaxPR), design the allocation processes for activity pairs with precedence relation and activity pairs without precedence relation, and adopt strategies of saturated resource allocation and time-lag span resource allocation in the process for activity pairs with precedence relation, in order to allocate more resource capacity units to the activity pairs with precedence relation, reduce additional constraints, and lower the negative influence of additional constraints on the robustness of the schedule.
+In this paper, we propose a heuristic resource allocation algorithm to maximise the use of precedence relations (MaxPR).
+We design allocation processes for activity pairs with and without precedence relations.
+Moreover, we adopt saturated and time-lag span resource allocation strategies in the process for activity pairs with precedence relations to allocate more resource capacity units, reduce additional constraints, and lower the negative influence of additional constraints on schedule robustness.

-Therefore, this paper has made researches and contributions in the following aspects.
+Therefore, this paper contributes to the research in the following ways.
 First, this paper proposes a two-stage algorithm to allocate resources.
-In Stage 1, the activity pairs with precedence relation can be divided into two categories, zero-lag relation and relation with time-lag, to maximize the use of precedence relation in resource allocation.
-Based on the principle that the amount of resources for distribution during the entire project scheduling is equal to the resource availability, a reciprocating saturated resource allocation method is proposed for zero-lag activity pairs with precedence relation; and a time-lag resource allocation discriminant and method is proposed for time-lag activity pairs with precedence relation.
+In Stage 1, the activity pairs with precedence relations can be divided into zero-lag and time-lag relations to maximise the use of precedence relations in resource allocation.
+Based on the principle that the number of resources for distribution during project scheduling is equal to the resource availability, a reciprocating saturated resource allocation method is proposed for zero-lag activity pairs with precedence relations.
+In addition, a time-lag resource allocation discriminant and method are proposed for time-lag activity pairs with precedence relations.

-By adopting the two allocation strategies, it is possible to maximize the amount of resource units that transferred to activity pairs with precedence relation in order to reduce the additional resource constraints.
-Second, the allocation strategy of unavoidable arcs is adopted to allocate the remaining resource units to the activity pairs without precedence relation in Stage 2, preventing from generating more additional constraints caused by random allocation resources to activity pairs without precedence relation and further reducing the number of additional constraints.
-Third, it is also proved by the simulation experiments compared with other six algorithms and the case analysis that MaxPR and its multiple allocation strategies will generate less additional constraints.
-It can also adapt to various network structures, showing the concision and feasibility of this algorithm.
+By adopting these two allocation strategies, the resource units transferred to activity pairs with precedence relations can be maximised to reduce additional resource constraints.
+Second, the allocation strategy of unavoidable arcs is adopted to allocate the remaining resource units to the activity pairs without precedence relations in Stage 2, preventing additional constraints caused by random allocation resources to activity pairs without precedence relations and further reducing the number of additional constraints.
+Third, the simulation experiments compared with the other six algorithms and the case analysis proved that MaxPR and its multiple allocation strategies generate fewer constraints.
+It can also adapt to various network structures, demonstrating the concision and feasibility of this algorithm.